OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 However, it is crucial to understand both the potential benefits and risks associated with this combination.
 Macrolide antibiotics, such as erythromycin, clarithromycin, and azithromycin, work by inhibiting bacterial protein synthesis.
 They are commonly prescribed for respiratory tract infections like pneumonia and bronchitis, as well as skin and soft tissue infections.
 These antibiotics have shown effectiveness against a wide range of bacteria and are generally well-tolerated by patients.

 Coffee contains numerous bioactive compounds that contribute to its stimulating effects.
 Caffeine is the most well-known component of coffee and acts as a central nervous system stimulant.
 It has been associated with increased alertness, improved cognitive function, and enhanced physical performance.
-Additionally, coffee contains antioxidants that have been linked to various health benefits like reducing inflammation and protecting against certain chronic diseases.
+Additionally, coffee contains antioxidants that have been linked to various health benefits, like reducing inflammation and protecting against certain chronic diseases.

 Recent research has suggested that combining coffee with macrolide antibiotics may enhance their antibacterial activity in certain cases.
 In a study published in the Journal of Antimicrobial Chemotherapy in 2018, researchers found that adding caffeine to macrolide antibiotics significantly increased their effectiveness against several strains of drug-resistant bacteria commonly found in respiratory tract infections.
 This synergistic effect was attributed to caffeine’s ability to disrupt bacterial cell walls when combined with macrolides.